coreos/docs/launching-containers/launching/launching-containers-fleet/index.md

 ## Run a Simple Sidekick

 The simplest sidekick example is for [service discovery](https://github.com/coreos/fleet/blob/master/Documentation/examples/service-discovery.md).
 This unit blindly announces that our container has been started.
 We'll run one of these for each Apache unit that's already running.
 Again, we'll use a template unit with two instances.
 Make a template unit called `apache-discovery@.service`.
-Be sure to launch both instances of the template (`apache-discovery@.service`), by starting `apache-discovery@1` and `apache-discovery@2`.

 ```ini
 [Unit]